U.S. court backs Trump in battle over interim consumer watchdog head

 The CFPB was created to crack down on predatory financial practices after the 2007-2009 financial crisis, but it is reviled by Republicans who say it is too powerful.

-Speaking to reporters outside the court in Washington, English’s lawyer, Deepak Gupta, said he would take the case to a higher court.
+Speaking to reporters outside the court in Washington, English’s lawyer, Deepak Gupta, said he would ultimately seek to take the case to a higher court.

 “I think whatever happens here there is going to be an appeal,” he said.